HiLab-git/PyMIC_examples/seg_full_sup/3d_LCTSC/README.md

-# Chest organ segmentation from 3D CTT
+# Chest organ segmentation from 3D CT Images
 <img src="./picture/seg_example.png" width="400" height="400"/>

 In this example, we use 3D neural networks to segment chest organs from 3D CT volumes.